2.Visual flight rules

 184.108.40.206With the exception when no permission has been received from ATC unit, VFR flights shall not take off or land at an aerodrome within a control zone, or enter aerodrome traffic pattern or aerodrome traffic zone:

 - when the ceiling is less than 1500 ft (450 m), or

 - when ground visibility is less than 5 km.

 Note: The value of ceiling 1500 ft (450 m) is derived from the lowest height above ground or water, in which the VFR flight should be conducted (see paragraph 2.1.5 "After departure").
-When flying in CTR (which is in all cases airspace of Class D in the CR); the pilot shall always simultaneously comply with the prescribed VMC conditions, as shown in chapter “Airspace of the Czech Republic” in this manual.
+When flying in control zone (which is in all cases airspace of Class D in the CR), the pilot shall always simultaneously comply with the prescribed VMC conditions, as shown in chapter “Airspace of the Czech Republic” in this manual.
 I. e. for example if the traffic pattern is flown in height 1000 ft (300 m), the height of cloud base shall not be less than 2000 ft (600 m).

 - by the pilot: